UP Alpha Sigma: Notable members

-Controversies
+Member misconduct

 In December 2012, the UP College of Social Sciences and Philosophy filed an administrative complaint against Alpha Sigma and Alpha Phi Beta for brawling.

-In June 18 2015, four Alpha Sigma members at the University of the Philippines Diliman were assaulted by members of Upsilon Sigma Phi.
+On June 18, 2015, four Alpha Sigma members at the University of the Philippines Diliman were assaulted by members of Upsilon Sigma Phi.
 Members of Alpha Sigma was accused of attacking Upsilon Sigma Phi members on June 16, but this alleged attack was not officially documented.
 Also in June 2015, two members of Alpha Sigma at the University of the Philippines Diliman where attacked and hit with baseball bats by members of Upsilon Sigma Phi.
 The issues between the two fraternities originated from campus politics.
 Five members of Upsilon Sigma Phi were arrested for the attacks.